 1. Does it cost anything to change my list of Covered Employees?

 No. You can simply send us an email or include your changes with your next claim and we will update the records at no charge.

-2. Some PHSP service providers charge Set Up Fees, Enrolment Fees, Annual Renewal Fees, or Termination Fees.
+2. Some Private Health Services Plan service providers charge Set Up Fees, Enrolment Fees, Annual Renewal Fees, or Termination Fees.
 What are the other unadvertised fees at Aquilian Benefits?

 There are no set up or annual renewal fees at Aquilian Benefits.
 Similarly, we do not charge any fees for you to terminate your plan.
 We have no hidden charges of any kind.
 Our 5% administration charge is the only cost you will ever have at Aquilian Benefits.

 1. I paid my dentist in full with my credit card.
 I don’t understand why I have to pay Aquilian Benefits a second time.
-I don’t I’m think getting free dental coverage with a PHSP.
+I don’t I’m think getting free dental coverage with your plan.
 Am I correct?

-A PHSP does not provide free health benefit coverage.
-If you are comparing it to premium-based health insurance, there are some differences.
-In both cases the medical practitioner is usually paid in full by you personally.
+No employee benefits plan provides free health benefit coverage.
 Commercial Health Insurance charges you fixed monthly premiums whether you make a claim or not.
 When you make a claim the insurance company pays it from their pool of premiums collected.
-In a PHSP your business does not have to pay premiums of any kind.
+In an Aquilian Benefits plan your business does not have to pay monthly or prepaid premiums of any kind.
 You submit your company business payment to us only when there is a claim and only for that amount.
 Aquilian Benefits uses that money to pay the reimbursement to your covered employee.
 The employee ends up getting free dental, and the business is paying for it.

 2. Our family has significant health care costs and writing such a big cheque will affect my business cash flow; how can you help?